linode/docs/docs/uptime/analytics/zipkin-server-configuration-using-docker-and-mysql.md

 Docker is in charge of starting and stopping these services automatically when the host system is rebooted. it'll help us to map the ports from the container to the host's ports and it'll manage exporting the MySQL database files onto the host system.
 Docker can check to see if the container has failed, and restart it for us too.
 The host is in charge of running the actual Docker service and setting the firewall correctly.

 Notice that the Zipkin container will expose port 9411 for its service, and the MySQL container will expose port 3306.
-We'll use the Docker-compose yaml files to forward port 9411 to the host's port 9411, so that the container will be accesible on the internet.
+We'll use the Docker-compose yaml files to forward port 9411 to the host's port 9411, so that the container will be accessible on the internet.

 #### Zipkin Server Firewall Concepts